Spinal problems in children

 • Bracing to hold your child’s spine in the proper position, correcting the abnormal curve

-• In-house physical therapy and rehabilitation to reduce muscular imbalance and increase strength and flexibility, improving posture
+• In-house physical therapy (PT) and rehabilitation to reduce muscular imbalance and increase strength and flexibility, improving posture

 Our goal is always the least invasive, most effective option.
 If symptoms worsen, though, your child may need surgery.
 If so, our surgeons use the latest tools and technology to realign and straighten your child’s spine.